slochewie/hass/README.md

 ```

 ## Adding Mosquitto User Authentication
-Out of the box, the included mosquitto.conf file, user authentication will be disabled and allow anonymous connections.
+The mosquitto.conf in this repo has user authentication disabled and allows anonymous connections.
 Perform the following steps to setup user authentication and disable anonymous connections to Mosquitto.

 Change <user> to an user of your liking.
 This user and password will also be used in Home Assistant when adding MQTT support.
-I use hass_mqtt as the user but it's entirely up to you.
+I typically use hass_mqtt as the user but it's entirely up to you.
 ```
 docker-compose exec mosquitto mosquitto_passwd -c /mosquitto/config/password_file <user>
 ```